jennerdulce/notes/notesAndReflections.md

 I need to push a little harder and research more.
 Maybe become more familiar with typescript.
 I need to prove myself because There are a lot of things that I am wek in, however I also need to find a good balance when to fit this extra study time.

 I need to just stay focused and enjoy my days.
 Enjoy the process and try my hardest when im putting in that work.

+Day 5

+Notes
+- Continued to work on the button
+- Create a button component referenced from a different component
+- May have to create a hover effect but it is fully functional as of now

+TIPS

+Reflection
+I think it is better for me to wake up earlier in the mornings and to ensure I put in my hours.
+I feel that I am at my peak performance first thing in the morning.
+I finished my first task and it feels great!
+Big confidence boost in myself that I was able to finish this challenge in 1 week.
+Although I wish I was able to complete this task faster.